 Building a stronger Klinefelter syndrome Community starts with you.
-This article was written about me by a non profit for x and y variations called AXYS.

 When Ryan Bregante sees statistics estimating that 1 in 500 males has the extra X chromosome that causes Klinefelter syndrome.
 He is acutely aware of his minority status as the “1” in that equation.
 Another statistic is ever present to him as well: as far as researchers have been able to determine.
 Only some 3 in 10 males with Klinefelter even know they have the condition.

 That makes Bregante a minority of a minority.
 Unlike the 70 percent of males who must deal with the challenges posed by Klinefelter syndrome without any context for understanding their source, Bregante has known about his extra X since he was 9 years old.
 Ryans parents, in consultation with the family pediatrician, decided its perfect timing to let him know.